jayoung/pamlWrapper/README.md

 # pamlWrapper
+Janet Young, April 2022

 Starting with an in-frame alignment, this repo has code that will run sitewise PAML using various evolutionary models and parse the output into tabular format.

 My git repo is [here](https://github.com/jayoung/pamlWrapper) and on my work mac I'm working in `/Users/jayoung/gitProjects/pamlWrapper`

+This is work in progress.
+If you find any problems, or don't understand what's going on, talk to me, submit an issue using the github site, or email me.

 # INSTALL